barbatus/typescript/README.md

 ## TypeScript Compiler for Meteor

 Adds TypeScript compiler to Meteor projects.
-> Discussion about TypeScript compiler for Meteor happens here https://github.com/Urigo/angular2-meteor/issues/102.
+> Discussion about this TypeScript compiler happens here https://github.com/Urigo/angular2-meteor/issues/102.
 > This package might become official, let's make it the best all together!

 TypeScript is transpiled into ECMAScript 5 and CommonJS modules by default.